ceeoinnovations/musicalInstruments/Setting Up MIDI/BLE MIDI/README.md

 1. If Bluetooth is not already on, turn it on in settings.
 2. Find and open the Audio MIDI App (it’s built in on Mac laptops).
-3. In the Audio MIDI App.
+3. In the Audio MIDI App:
     a.
 In the toolbar, select “Window” > “Show MIDI Studio.”
     b.
 Hit the Bluetooth button on the top bar of the window.
     c.
 A “Bluetooth Configuration” window should appear.